alphatwirl/atpbar/README.md

  100.00% :::::::::::::::::::::::::::::::::::::::: |      647 /      647 |:  thread 4
 ```

-The `atpbar` properly works regardless of the order in which multiple
+The `atpbar` sensibly works regardless of the order in which multiple
 instances of `atpbar` in multiple threads and multiple processes start
 and end.
-In the example above, `time.sleep(0.1)` is used in the loop
+The progress bars in the example above indicates that the
-in the main thread in order to prevent the loop from ending so quickly
+loops in four threads have already ended before the loop in the main
-that any of `atpbar` in sub-threads starts.
+threads ended; the loop in the last thread ended afterwards.

 *****